ddev/ddev.com/src/content/blog/ddev-and-xz-backdoor.md

 ---
 title: "Was DDEV Affected by the xz Backdoor?"
 pubDate: 2024-04-03
-#modifiedDate: 2024-03-03
+modifiedDate: 2024-04-03
-summary: DDEV was not affected by the xz backdoor
+summary: DDEV was not affected by the xz backdoor.
 author: Randy Fay
 featureImage:
   src: /img/blog/2024/04/xz-backdoor.png